The Basketball Diaries (film)

-The Basketball Diaries is a 1995 American biographical crime drama film directed by Scott Kalvert and based on an autobiographical novel by the same name written by Jim Carroll.
-It tells the story of Carroll's teenage years as a promising high school basketball player and writer who develops an addiction to heroin.
+The Basketball Diaries is a 1995 American biographical crime drama film.
+The movie deals with drug addiction and its unfavorable outcome in lives of common people.
+Directed by Scott Kalvert in his feature directorial debut and based on an autobiographical novel by the same name written by Jim Carroll, it tells the story of Carroll's teenage years as a promising high school basketball player and writer who develops an addiction to heroin.
 Distributed by New Line Cinema, The Basketball Diaries stars Leonardo DiCaprio as Carroll, along with Bruno Kirby, Lorraine Bracco, Ernie Hudson, Patrick McGaw, James Madio, Michael Imperioli, and Mark Wahlberg in supporting roles.

 The Basketball Diaries premiered at the Sundance Film Festival on January 27, 1995.
 The film was widely released in theaters on April 21, 1995, to mixed reviews and grossed $2.4 million at the box office.

 Plot

-Teenager Jim Carroll is a drug-addicted high school basketball player who regularly gets into mischief with his friends Pedro, Mickey and Neutron on the streets of New York City and at school.
+Teenager Jim Carroll is a drug-addicted high school basketball player who regularly gets into mischief with his friends Pedro, Mickey, and Neutron on the streets of New York City and at school.
 Outside of basketball, Jim shows an artistic interest in writing; keeping his work in his journal while expressing his thoughts and creating poetry.

 Jim's best friend, Bobby, is dying of leukemia.
 Jim frequently visits him in the hospital.
 Later, after a trip to a strip show cut short by an annoyed Bobby, he dies, and Jim and his friends attend his funeral days later.
 Following the funeral, Jim and his friends go to the basketball court and reminisce about Bobby's life.
 Depressed over Bobby's death, Jim begins to use heroin.

-At basketball practice, Jim's coach Swifty sees Jim in the bathroom showers when he takes a short break to get high, where he then gropes him, and offers to pay him for sex.
-Jim refuses and pushes Swifty headfirst into a wall.
+At basketball practice, Jim's coach Swifty sees Jim in the bathroom showers when he takes a short break to get high, where he then gropes him and offers to pay him for sex, after which Jim forcefully shoves him away.
 As Jim's frustrations with school and life grow over time, he imagines shooting his classmates.
-The next day, before a game, Jim, Pedro, and Mickey take pills from Pedro's hat, hoping they are uppers.
+The next day, before a game, Jim, Pedro, and Mickey take pills from Pedro's hat, hoping they are stimulants.
 Neutron refuses the pills and confronts Jim about his growing habit.
 The pills are downers, and they cause the boys to perform disastrously during the game.
-A teacher who notices the boys engaging in drug use tells Jim and Mickey that they are suspended for a week, while Swifty tells Jim that he is now banned from playing basketball for his school again.
+Father McNulty, who notices the boys engaging in drug use, tells Jim and Mickey that they are suspended for a week, while Swifty tells Jim that he is now banned from playing basketball for his school again.
 Jim and Mickey, in response, resign from the team and drop out of school, while Neutron stays on.